weyndahir/kubernetes-CICD/kubernetes-dashboard/dashboarReadme.md

 5-	Assign a password
 6-	If you previousely run kubelet join
 	a.
 Run this kubeadm reset –force
 	b.
-You should add this one with join command --ignore-preflight-errors='DirAvailable--etc-kubernetes-manifests,FileAvailable--etc-kubernetes-kubelet.conf,Port-10250,FileAvailable--etc-kubernetes-pki-ca.crt'
+You should add this one with join command --ignore-preflight-errors='DirAvailable--etc-kubernetes-manifests,FileAvailable--etc-kubernetes-kubelet.conf,Port-
+  10250,FileAvailable--etc-kubernetes-pki-ca.crt'